NVIDIA/aistore/docs/bucket.md

 # AIS Buckets: Design and Operations

-A **bucket** is a named container for objects (files with associated metadata).
-Buckets are the primary unit of data organization and policy application in AIStore.
+A **bucket** is a named container for objects - monolithic files or chunked representations - with associated metadata.

+Buckets are the primary unit of data organization and policy application in AIStore (AIS).

-> Object metadata includes: checksum, version, size, access time, custom attributes, and references to copies/slices.
+> Object metadata includes checksum, version, size, access time, replica/EC placement, unique bucket ID (`BID`), and custom user-defined attributes.
+> For remote buckets, AIS may also store backend-specific metadata such as ETag, LastModified timestamps, backend version identifiers, and provider checksums when available.
+>
+> Metadata v2 includes additional flags used by AIS features (for example, chunked object representation).

 AIS uses a **flat hierarchy**: `bucket-name/object-name` key space.
 It supports [virtual directories](/docs/howto_virt_dirs.md) through prefix-based naming with recursive and non-recursive operations.